What Do Federal Background Checks Look For? (All 14 Red Flags)

 While many pre-employment background checks are name-based local checks, the background check for federal jobs includes state, local, national, and federal criminal history checks.
 In many cases, there will even be international checks that are performed through databases maintained by agencies such as INTERPOL.7

 Besides the criminal history checks, certain jobs will be subject to additional checks that aim to limit the risk to national security.
 Many federal jobs will require security clearance due to having access to confidential and potentially harmful information.
-Individuals that apply for these jobs will undergo much more thorough checks.
+Individuals who apply for these jobs will undergo much more thorough checks.

 This allows the federal government to get a better understanding of whether the individual holds any ill will toward the United States government, has sympathies with foreign adversaries, or if they do not have the integrity to have access to such sensitive information.